-Treating Dupuytren’s contractures with Xiaflexa is a relatively new therapy for thousands who suffer from this potentially crippling deformity of the hand.
+Treating Dupuytren’s contractures with Xiaflex is a relatively new therapy for thousands who suffer from this potentially crippling deformity of the hand.
 In today’s post, Dr. Donnelly discusses Dupuytren’s contracture, the origins of this disfiguring and painful condition, and an array of treatment options.

 What is Dupyutren’s Contracture?